YuanhaoZhu/Interactive-Lab-Hub/Final Project/README.md

 )
 ````
 2. In the near future, we no longer needs the Daily Check any more, but the thermometer has already become a handy tool to me.
 When I got my second dose vaccine (right after the presentation), I got fever but I don't have a real thermometer.
 I ran the OLED.py and did get a convincing value (about 38 degrees Celsius, in fever range).
 At the same time, I realized that my rough tuning of the temperature sensor really worked.
 I added 3 degrees on the original reading from the temperature sensor [(code I used for testing sensor)](https://github.com/YuanhaoZhu/Interactive-Lab-Hub/blob/Spring2021/Final%20Project/temp.py), because I noticed the sensor cannot be placed very tight on human skin, and the body temperature reading was always about 3 degrees lower.
 I addition, I did see the advantage of infared thermometer for how fast it get the reading, but I also feels it's fun to play with my thermomether to see the analog mercury bar on the OLED screen going up and down.
+3. On this project, I spent almost an entire day searching for how to write a program that can be full screen on HDMI connected display and leaving less time on actually designing and coding.
+The planning of time is not wise, but I did learn a lot about pygame and tkinter.
+I also wrote a scratch program with tkinter and abandon it the next day.
+The entire process is stressful but also enjoyable.